DEIS-Tools/MAES/README.md

 - The `-it` option makes the container attachable/detachable, useful if you need more than one terminal window into the container.
 - The `-p 10000:10000` maps port 10000 from localhost into the container, and the container will listen/wait for the connection from the `ROS-TCP-Endpoint` in Unity on its internal port 10000.
 - The container boots up with an SSH server running, and the `-p 10022:22` option makes it possible to login via SSH (`ssh root@localhost -p 10022 #pw:root`).
 - The `-v` option maps a folder from the OS into the container, and changes made here will then persist after the container has been powered down.
+You can change the path of the folder to be mapped, if you have placed it elsewere than the default.

-### Spinning up a Container with GUI Compatability
+### Spinning up a Container with GUI Compatability (Linux)
 If you are on Linux, you can pass along your xsession to allow the container to execute programs that include some sort of GUI, such as RVIZ.
 This is a bit more advanced, and currently only work correctly on Ubuntu >=20.04 LTS.